Why You Shouldn’t Avoid Dental X-Rays Due to Radiation Exposure

 - Dental x-rays = approx. 2-3 mrem

 Generally speaking, unless a dental emergency arises, there is no reason to receive more than one x-ray in a given year.
 In fact, if it is determined after the initial exam that a patient is in optimal dental health, yearly x-rays are not always recommended.
 Dr. Jacob Laudie provides thorough exams and guides his patients on the path that is right for them.
 Children with ever-changing mouths and suspected dental issues may require more during treatment, but this would be discussed after the initial exams.
-Precautions are in place and strictly adhered to by this Lees Summit dentist, and his staff, to minimize radiation exposure.
+We take all necessary precautions to limit our patient’s radiation exposure.

 What precautions are in place?
 Although exposure to radiation during dental x-rays is very low.
 Leaded aprons provide quality protection to the chest and abdominal areas.
 During pregnancy, the aprons even provide sufficient protection to both mother and baby in utero.
 Because the thyroid is very sensitive to radiation, a leaded thyroid collar is worn to protect the thyroid.
 Summit Dental is all about the safety of our community members in Lees Summit, MO.